Softpanorama

 Draft version 0.4

-At the same time the heavy reliance on virtualized servers for production applications, as well as the task of managing and provisioning them, are fairly new areas in the "new brave" virtualized IT world and both need special software solutions.
-That increases the importance of Tivoli and other ESM applications.
-Virtualization has changed configuration management, capacity management, provisioning, patch management, back-ups, and software licensing.
-It is inherently favorable toward open source software and OS solutions.
-It also opens a lot of new possibilities in saving time on administration, electricity savings as well as makes some impressive feats like dynamic migration of a virtual instance from one (more loaded) physical server to another (less loaded) possible.
+Virtualization increases the importance of Tivoli and other ESM applications.
+Virtualization also dramatically influence configuration management, capacity management, provisioning, patch management, back-ups, and software licensing.
+It is inherently stimulates adoption of open source software, especially scripting-based solutions.
+It also opens a lot of new possibilities in saving time on system administration, electricity savings as well as makes possible some extremely impressive (albeit not yet fully practical) feats like a dynamic migration of a virtual instance from one (more loaded) physical server to another (less loaded).
+This is often called "factory" approach to datacenter restructuring.

 We can distinguish the following five different types of virtualization: